Featured Brooks video

 Tips for getting started and logging in:

-Remember to start with the OverDrive help page section called "Get started with..." (link above).
+Remember to start with the OverDrive help page section called "Getting started." (link above).

 If you want to use OverDrive on a device that uses apps (such as a tablet, iPod Touch, or smart phone), you'll start by downloading the free OverDrive app through the Apple store or Google Play.
 Then you'll use the app for checking out and reading or listening.
 If you want to use Overdrive on a device that does not use apps (such as a basic iPod or MP3 player), you'll start by downloading the OverDrive media console to your computer.
 Then you'll use your computer to check out and download books to transfer to your mobile device.
 For specific help with whatever device you're using, see "Get started with..." on the OverDrive help page (link above).